greim/await.js/README.md

       // do something with got.qux
     })

-`map()` returns a copy of the promise with updated names, and can be used to avoid name collisions.
+`map()` returns a chained copy of the promise with updated names, and can be used to step around name collisions.

     p1 = await('model')
     p2 = await('model')